araobp/sensor-network/README.md

 ## USB/UART (i.e., serial) as universal interface

+Even low-end 8bit MCUs support UART, so UART is the most common communication interface of MCUs.
+You can add brdiges/tranceivers(USB/Ethernet/RS485/LIN...) to MCUs to extend the maximum cable length of UART.

 All the blocks developed in this project support [Plug&Play protocol](./doc/PROTOCOL.md) that is "CLI over UART" as open APIs targeting home/office equipment.

 ![arch](https://docs.google.com/drawings/d/16cHL6QpvqUBJZJr4kIXCOJ5CkqHTnKV7QXeDOKtFB80/pub?w=640&h=480)